You are here

 Where is the Outer Banks?

-The Outer Banks are a series of barrier islands made up entirely of sand (undersea sand bars).
+The Outer Banks North Carolina region is made up of a series of barrier islands composed entirely of sand (undersea sand bars).
 The Outer Banks covers approximately half the northern North Carolina coastline separating the Currituck Sound, Albemarle Sound, Roanoke Sound, Croatan Sound and Pamlico Sound from the Atlantic Ocean.
 These islands are known for being a vacation destination while also being home to important ecosystems that blend marshland and beach.
 It is also known for its rich history as the place of the first attempted settlement by the English and the site for the first powered flight by the Wright brothers.

 Outer Banks History